-American Government - Review Level Grades 10, 11, 12 1 credit
+2110●★ American Government - Review Level Grades 10, 11, 12 1 cro

 This course presents a comprehensive study of national, state, and local government.
 Additional topics of study include law, economics, financial literacy, and current issues.
-This course is recommended for students who have demonstrated a need for skill improvement as indicated by previous social studies coursework and staff recommendations.
+Although the content and themes of the course is consistent with the American Government course described below, emphasis is placed on the mastery of skills.
+These skills include reading complex primary and secondary source text for comprehension and interpretation, written and oral expression, study skills, problem solving, and critical thinking skills.
+Students will learn skills and content that will help prepare them for future course work and assessments in secondary social studies.
+This course is recommended for students who have demonstrated a need for skill improvement as indicated by previous social studies coursework.
 This course fulfills the government graduation requirement.

-American Government
+American Government Review may not be scheduled in all high schools.